tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 To address this, a new concept called committed bloom filters was introduced to improve the performance and security of SPV clients.
 In this concept, which can be used in lieu of BIP37[16], a Bloom filer digest (BFD) of every blocks inputs, outputs and transactions is created with a filter that consists of a small size of the overall block size[14].

 A second Bloom filter is created with all transactions and a binary comparison is made to determine matching transactions.
 This BFD allows the caching of filters by SPV clients without the need to re-compute[16] and also introduces semi-trusted oracles to improve the security and privacy of SPV clients by allowing SPV clients to download block data via any out of band method.[14]

+## examples of SPV implementations
+There are two well-known SPV implementations for Bitcoin - Bitcoinj and Electrum.
+The latter does SPV level validation, comparing multiple electrum servers against each other.
+It's got very similar security to bitcoinj, but potentially better privacy[25] due to Bitcoinj's Bloom filters implimentation[7].

 ## fraud proof implementations in other blockchains